 6. Review the finer points of punctuation

 As with your stylistic choices, make a list of the main punctuation marks that cause you problems.
 Take 30 minutes every two weeks to study one of them.
-Translators who do my course make the most mistakes with commas, semi-colons, colons, hyphens, en-dashes and em-dashes.Check out these useful ideas for making your DipTrans study plan.
-Click To Tweet
+Translators who do our courses make the most mistakes with commas, semi-colons, colons, hyphens, en-dashes and em-dashes.Check out these useful ideas for making your #DipTrans study plan. #xl8 Click To Tweet

 7. Plan your exam timing and have practice runs

-If you haven’t done a course like mine that helps you plan how to use your time in the DipTrans exam, then sitting down and figuring out your timings is a priority.
-Plan how long you will dedicate to selecting your text (in the case of papers 2 and 3), the first reading, drafting the translation, checking the draft for accuracy, editing the translation, proofreading it and printing it out (computer option).
+If you haven’t done a DipTrans preparatory course that helps you plan how to use your time in the DipTrans exam, then sitting down and figuring out your timings is high priority.
+Plan how long you will dedicate to selecting your text (in the case of papers 2 and 3), the first reading, drafting the translation, checking the draft for accuracy, editing the translation and proofreading it.

 8. Think about reference resources

 It’s worth spending 30 minutes every two weeks to think about your reference resources for the exam.
 There are the obvious monolingual and bilingual dictionaries (see our recommendations for SPA>ENG and FR>ENG, specialist dictionaries and a thesaurus.
 But beyond those, you’re free to create any type of paper-based reference document you want.

 In terms of glossaries, specialist terminology is potentially useful.
 The problem is that anything could come up in the exam.
 So, there’s no way of knowing whether you’ll create the “right” glossary.
-When I did the DipTrans, I made a glossary of linking words, which helped me in all the papers.
+One of our tips for our students is to make a glossary of linking words, which will be helpful in all the papers.
 We provide a template on our translation courses.

 9. Find a study buddy